omarreis/vsop2013/planetfun/README.md

 Follow *Solar System Scope* license conditions

-# Star background texture
+# Star background

 The sky background is a sphere with radius 200 AU.
-The sphere texture is a large image.
+The sphere texture is a large image containing stars, constellation lines, names etc.
-It was generated using Hipparcos Input Catalogue (118k stars) Only objects with mag<8.0 were kept, resulting in about 42000 stars.
+It was generated using Hipparcos Input Catalogue (118k stars).
+Only objects with mag<8.0 were kept, resulting in about 42000 stars.

 Two star background images are available: with names and constellation lines or just the plain stars.

 Since the texture is projected on the inside of the large sphereSky,